ibe-uw/BaNaNA/README.md

 conda config --show channels
 ```

-If they are missing add them with following commands:
+If they are missing add them with the following commands:

 ```
 conda config --add channels conda-forge